 The Sitting Turtle Priit Mihkelson DVD –A Full Review

-While Priit might not be the first man to look at the turtle position form an offensive aspect, he certainly doe sit in a unique fashion.
+While Priit might not be the first man to look at the turtle position from an offensive aspect, he certainly doe sit in a unique fashion.
 What you’ll learn in “The Sitting Turtle” DVD is like Eduardo Telles’ octopus guard on steroids.
 Moreover, it is a highly detailed system that is far from simple.
 In fact, despite the DVD is perfect for practitioners of all ranks, it contains some highly advanced concepts and ideas.
-Moreover, there’s more than enough content to really cover everything in detail, given that her eare four-hour-long volumes in this instructional.
+Moreover, there’s more than enough content to really cover everything in detail, given that here are four-hour-long volumes in this instructional.

 Part One: What Is The Sitting Turtle

 This is where we get to meet the sitting turtle, AKA the panda position.
-All you chubbier guys out there are certainly going to look the part whenever ou’re practicing Priit’s stuff.
-Don’t’ worry about it, though, as you can be as deadly form there as from the mount or back.
-The idea si that you use the situation of a seated back take to develop and work form a safe position.
+All you chubbier guys out there are certainly going to look the part whenever you’re practicing Priit’s stuff.
+Don’t’ worry about it, though, as you can be as deadly from there as from the mount or back.
+The idea si that you use the situation of a seated back take to develop and work from a safe position.
 Yes, it sounds unlikely but for some crazy reason, it works like a charm!